Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiments

 \subsection{Applications}

-\parsection{Animation} The most direct application of our method is character animation, which can be realized in two ways: (1) First re-pose the input mesh into a rest pose with limbs fully extended (\eg, \cjk{大}-pose), then rig and animate it using standard pipelines.
-This integrates seamlessly with existing graphics workflows while effectively resolving the skinning and topology issues.
-(2) Directly apply target motions to generate a mesh sequence, leveraging our method's detail consistency and fast inference speed. \cref{fig:applications}~(a) shows our high-quality direct animation results.
+\parsection{Animation} While our method is designed for static posing, a highly practical application is serving as a robust pre-rigging geometry refiner for downstream animation.
+This can be realized by first re-posing a defective input mesh into a clean rest pose with limbs fully extended, and then rigging and animating it using standard pipelines.
+This integrates seamlessly with existing graphics workflows while effectively resolving the skinning and topology issues by providing a clean base character.
+Notably, despite operating on individual poses independently, our method's robust detail preservation and rapid inference also allow for the direct generation of mesh sequences from target motions, as shown in \cref{fig:applications}~(a).
+Although not intended for production-level animation, these high-quality sequential outputs provide strong evidence of our consistent high-fidelity posing under continuous observation, serving as a useful tool for rapid prototyping.

-\parsection{Part segmentation and replacement} Our fine-grained and flexible pose representation enables \emph{zero-shot} body part segmentation and replacement, even without explicit training for these tasks.
-This is accomplished by manipulating the target skeleton.
-As illustrated in \cref{fig:applications}~(b), parts can be segmented by displacing their corresponding bones far from the body.
-Similarly, new parts can be integrated by simply importing them into the 3D space and then attaching their bones to the target skeleton with the corresponding original ones removed. \cref{fig:applications}~(c) shows the character's abstract hands being replaced by a new shape from a four-fingered bunny.
-Our method naturally ensures smooth shape and topology at the transition boundaries for both operations.
+\parsection{Part rescaling, segmentation, and replacement} Our fine-grained and flexible pose representation enables \emph{zero-shot} body part editing, \eg, rescaling, segmentation, and replacement, even without explicit training for these tasks.
+These modifications are achieved simply by manipulating the target skeleton.
+For instance, character proportions can be effortlessly adjusted by rescaling specific bones, as demonstrated by the limb elongation examples in \cref{fig:applications}~(b).
+Furthermore, as illustrated in \cref{fig:applications}~(c), parts can be cleanly segmented by displacing their corresponding bones far from the main body.
+Similarly, foreign parts can be integrated by importing them into the 3D space, removing the original bones, and attaching the new bones to the target skeleton. \Cref{fig:applications}~(d) shows the character's simplified hands being seamlessly replaced with those of a four-fingered bunny.
+Crucially, our latent-space formulation naturally ensures smooth geometric transitions and coherent topology at the boundaries across all these editing operations.

-\parsection{Part refinement} In practice, some character shapes are just abstract geometries lacking details, such as hands without fingers.
+\parsection{Part refinement} In practice, some character shapes are just abstract geometries lacking detail, such as hands without fingers.
 To enable part refinement for them, we finetune our model by simply zeroing out the input source shape latents of hands.
-As illustrated in \cref{fig:applications}~(d), the model then becomes capable of reconstructing cohesive and detailed five-fingered hands guided by the target skeleton.
+As illustrated in \cref{fig:applications}~(e), the model then becomes capable of reconstructing cohesive and detailed five-fingered hands guided by the target skeleton.
 This allows for subsequent fine-grained animation of the fingers.